puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 ### The Multipliers

-[Jack Schlesinger](https://www.jackschlesinger.com/) came up with this neat abstraction that allowed us to have some control over the deadlines for the event: multipliers.
+[Jack](https://www.jackschlesinger.com/) came up with this neat abstraction that allowed us to have some control over the deadlines for the event: multipliers.
 The secrets system effectively meant we were putting ourselves on the line for 6 unpredictable deadlines.

 By tracking the average amount of points earned per day, we can manipulate the multipliers to create a cadence of roughly every 2-3 weeks revealing a new secret.
 Jack ran weekly meetings where we tried to figure out when it would land, and whether we would have everything we needed for the expected secret then we'd adjust multiplier accordingly.
 These levers gave us a lot of flexibility without feeling like we were putting our fingers directly on the scale.